 The Commission's process is consensus driven and all efforts should be made to reach consensus on a particular issue before a voting process is used.
 For the purposes of the Commission Report, consensus equates to being okay with the language in the Report.
 If a vote is necessary, voting rights are limited to Commission members only.
 Commissioners may vote by phone or designate a proxy.
 A proxy must be named in email prior to the start of the meeting.

 Any Commission member has the right to make a motion for a vote.
-The Commission may vote if a quorum of members is present.
-This means:
+A quorum of the majority (more than half of the Commission) will be required to advance a vote and to approve minutes of the Commission.